 "What is The Truth?"
 How long is The Piece of String?

-Give me a piece of string and I will show you a truth
+Give me a piece of string and I will tell you a truth

 --but you will find that you cannot hold up your trousers with a truth.